 Makes users observe their own reasoning.
 "You changed your position twice.
 What triggered each shift?"

-Validation Roadmap
+Planned Validation Roadmap

 n=200, SOCRATES vs. waitlist control, Watson-Glaser pre/post, 6 weeks.

-n=400, three-arm RCT: SOCRATES vs. ChatGPT vs. waitlist, 8 weeks.
+n=400, three-arm RCT: SOCRATES vs. unstructured AI dialogue vs. waitlist, 8 weeks.

 n=300, observational cohort, W-G at 3, 6, and 12 months.
 Growth curve modeling.